MonicaAishwarya/preeclamsia-prediction/README.md

 # Project Overview

-This project implements a machine learning–based Maternal Health Risk Prediction System that classifies pregnant women into Low Risk, Mid Risk, or High Risk categories using clinical parameters.
-The goal is to support early risk assessment and improve maternal healthcare decision-making through data-driven insights.
+This project uses clinical parameters to classify pregnant women into Low Risk, Mid Risk, or High Risk categories using a machine learning-based Maternal Health Risk Prediction System.
+The objective is to use data-driven insights to enhance maternal healthcare decision-making and facilitate early risk assessment.

-The system includes data preprocessing, model training, hyperparameter tuning, model explainability, and a user-friendly Gradio web interface for real-time predictions.
+Data preprocessing, model training, hyperparameter tuning, model explainability, and an intuitive Gradio web interface for real-time forecasts are all included in the system.

 # Objectives